vvvv/The-Gray-Book/reference/extending/custom-regions.md

 ### Current Limitiations
 Note that there are still some constraints for your ideas :(
 * It's not possible to define multiple control point kinds (like `Accumulator` and `Splicer`)
 * Pins inside the region patch are not supported.
-So you currently always need to BCPs.
+So you currently always need to use BCPs.
 A workaround for this limitation is to check for a BCP with a certain name or type and treat this differently.

 Please let us know of your needs: https://github.com/vvvv/VL-Language/issues/51